Frequently Asked Questions (FAQ)

 - Does the School of Medicine accept Distance Learning/online courses for recommended coursework?

-- Will online degrees be considered in the application process for the MD/PhD program?
+- Will online degrees be considered in the application process for the MD, MD/PhD or PhD programs?

 - When will I start working with patients?